Motion Setup Functions

 $speed The speed to set.

-Use the DefaultDependentCoordinatedSpeed Parameter to configure the dependent coordinated speed used by the task after a controller reset.
+Use the DefaultDependentCoordinatedSpeed Parameter to configure the coordinated speed used by the task after a controller reset.

 Axis and Coordinated Ramping